Theory Construction and Research Methodology Workshop

-Since its establishment in 1971, TCRM, the Theory Construction and Research Methodology Workshop, has been a collegial forum for the discussion, development and refinement of theory and methods relevant to the study of families.
+Since its establishment in 1971, the Theory Construction and Research Methodology Workshop (TCRM) has been a collegial forum for the discussion, development and refinement of theory and methods relevant to the study of families.
 It is a venue for cutting-edge work in family theory and/or research methods.
-As usual, this year’s TCRM workshop will be held in conjunction with the National Council on Family Relations (NCFR’s) annual conference.
+Recent TCRM workshops have been held in conjunction with the National Council on Family Relations (NCFR) annual conference.
 All who have an interest in family theory and research methods, including graduate students and new professionals, are invited to attend and participate.

 In sum, TCRM is especially designed for those who want to participate in or attend an active intellectual exchange.
 Works-in-progress are especially invited.